matthias-reis/carda-gatsby/content/articles/2022/01/desert-of-real-1.md

 **Anne:** You used a classic story as the basis: "The Judgement of Paris" from Greek mythology.
 Would you like to tell me more about it?

 **Jan:** As technology is increasingly becoming the religion of the 21st century, we have given our album a divine intervention.
 We've used the story of the Judgement of Paris as an allegory of the throes of technology and the self-obsession it induces.
-Technology and social media are presented as Eris – the ancient Greek goddess of strife and discord –throwing an apple of discord in our society, a gift "to the most beautiful" and thus a breeding ground for narcissism.
+Technology and social media are presented as Eris – the ancient Greek goddess of strife and discord – throwing an apple of discord in our society, a gift "to the most beautiful" and thus a breeding ground for narcissism.

 ![Wanheda (six people in casual clothes) are standing on a meadow in the broad daylight.](https://storage.googleapis.com/cardamonchai-media/2022-01-18/wanheda-interview-light-jpg-imagine-f8f8f8_b4ae9e_1024_768/640.webp "Wanheda")